sefk/sefk.github.io/posts/learn-to-write.md

 than you expect.
 And I appreciate how hard it is to write well.

 This came up just this past week.
 I came across a beautiful four page essay.
-It laid out the problem, described alternatives, lead you concisely to the conclusion, and tied it up in a great conclusion.
+It laid out the problem, described alternatives, and lead you concisely to a well-reasoned conclusion.
 Sure, it was about technology, but what carried the day was the good writing.
 Humbling!

 You're saying: but wait, you're a [pointy-haired boss][phb] now Sef, one of those guys who doesn't do *Real Work* anymore.
 You write